chinmobi/gin-mvc/README.md

 * `evt` - Provide the application event utilities to publish / listen / multicast application events.

-* `grpool` - Provide the Goroutine pool that used for the app's other components.
+* `grpool` - Provide the goroutine pool that used for the app's other components.

 * `log` - Provide the application logging utilities.